-As a best practice, you should always access QuickBase via its domain name rather than its IP address: www.quickbase.com for most users or <realm>.quickbase.com for realm users.
+As a best practice, you should always access QuickBase via its domain name rather than its IP address: <yourdomain>.quickbase.com.
 Doing so ensures that you'll always be able to access QuickBase, even if the IP address changes.

 However, some organizations allow traffic from only very specific IP addresses through their firewall.
 If the IP address of the secondary site is blacklisted and we need to fail over to the secondary site, you will not be able to access QuickBase.

-If you access QuickBase via its domain name:--You don’t need to do anything; you’ll be able to access QuickBase throughout our testing and in the event of a failover.
+If you access QuickBase via a domain name: You don’t need to do anything; you’ll be able to access QuickBase throughout our testing and in the event of a failover.

 Primary site: 126.96.36.199